Getting Here

 Midland-Odessa

-Often the most practical airport lane for many visitors, but still a real West Texas drive before the trip begins.
+Often the most practical airport choice for many visitors, but still a real West Texas drive before the trip begins.

 El Paso